 There's a huge range of detailed information available from many sources.
 Particularly useful documents include:

-- Great case studies and detailed guidance notes from Churchcare about specific types of heating systems including underfloor, biomass, ground source and air source
+- Detailed guidance from Churchcare about specific types of heating systems including underfloor, biomass, ground source and air source

 - The Environment - Resources page in the Social Responsibility section of the diocesan website - this includes details of the Eco-Congregation scheme.

 - The Diocese of London's Generic Building Solutions report (published May 2011) - this is an excellent, detailed study of different ways to reduce energy use in different sorts of church building.
 All parishes will be able to draw comparisons in some way with their own church building.
 At 93 pages, this is quite a large document to download but it's essential reading for any parish seeking to improve its energy efficiency and reduce its carbon footprint.